 Restoring Security in the Wake of Aurora Shootings

 We offer our heartfelt condolences to the victims and families of those wounded and killed in the Aurora, Colorado tragedy.
 With the community reeling from last Friday’s shootings, U.S. citizens, media, and government officials will question how to restore public safety and prevent future attacks.
-We asked Steve Recca, M.A., Program Director for Homeland Security at CTU and Colorado resident, to comment on the early security implications – this is his reply.
+We asked Steve Recca, M.A., former Program Director for Homeland Security at CTU and Colorado resident, to comment on the early security implications – this is his reply.

 As of this post’s writing, a little more than 24 hours have passed since the shooting rampage.
 It’s still early, and there is a long list of unanswered questions associated with the attack on the Aurora, Colorado movie theater.
 Given the level of violence targeting innocent people where they live and play, patience waiting for answers will be sparing.
 As we try to make sense of the killing, I suggest we start by attempting to ask the right questions.
 Often, our first questions don’t always draw out answers that place the event in a context we can understand, learn from, and – in the best case – use to prevent future violence.
 Getting these questions right is essential, as mistakes will invariably lead us to draw the wrong conclusions and make costly decisions that put resources and lives at risk.